-New section 528 - Application of section 111AAA as if employment agreement were a State employment agreement
+New section 527 - Application of section 111AAA as if employment agreement were a State employment agreement

-Subsection (1) of this section, which is subject to subsection (2) of this section and to the next section, preserves the effect which section 111AAA would have had in relation to employment agreements made under the Employee Relations Act 1992 (Vic.).
+This section, which is subject to the next section, preserves the effect which section 111AAA would have had in relation to employment agreements made under the Employee Relations Act 1992 (Vic.).
 This means that the AIRC, if satisfied that an employment agreement governs wages and conditions of employment of particular employees, must cease dealing with a relevant industrial dispute, unless satisfied that ceasing would not be in the public interest.